 The mechanism of Robinson annelation (also known as Robinson annulation) involves the sequential process of a Michael addition-aldol reaction leading to a new six-membered ring.
 The formation of a stable enolate occurs first as shown below, here of a 1,3-diketone:

-Click the image to view the 3D animation
+Click the different stages to view 3D models of the reaction:

 Step 1: Conjugate addition